Dsahu77/sentiment_analysis_of_restaurant_reviews/readme.md

 # Sentiment Analysis of Restaurant Reviews

-This is a Streamlit application for performing sentiment analysis on restaurant reviews using a pre-trained machine learning model.
+This is a Streamlit application for performing sentiment analysis on restaurant reviews using a machine learning model trained by me.
 The application allows users to input a review and receive a sentiment prediction (Positive or Negative).
 The code of the model is present in the .ipynb file.

 ## Table of Contents